 The passage of the CDA has kept the Internet wide open for the exchange of information and opinion.
-However that openness has come at the cost of hurting countless people, ranging from businesses who have been damaged by unjust product reviews to the average Joes and Josephines of the world who have been flamed, defamed, and maliciously attacked by aggrieved bloggers.
+However that openness has come at the cost of hurting countless people, ranging from businesses who have been damaged by unjust product reviews and fake Google reviews, to the average Joes and Josephines of the world who have been flamed, defamed, and maliciously attacked by aggrieved bloggers.

 So, who can you go after if your character is defamed and attacked online?

 Well, bar any special circumstances, defamed parties can bring a defamation of character lawsuit against individual posters.

 To learn more about bringing a defamation suit against an online malicious poster or troll, reach out to an experienced internet defamation attorney today!
 At Minc Law, we’ve secured hundreds of online defamation takedowns, and all for a flat, reasonable fee.

 Trying to use the police force and criminal law to fight defamation is ripe with problems.
 According to a paper by the Fordham Center on Law and Information Policy:

 “When victims contact local law enforcement for help, it seems that they are rarely taken seriously…Many law enforcement personnel face limited resources and lack technical expertise.
 Issues with state jurisdiction also make successful prosecution difficult, as victim and perpetrator are often in different states, if not different countries.